 5. Senior Management Remuneration

-- 5.1 For the purposes of this statement, senior management means 'chief officers' as defined within the Localism Act.
-The posts falling within the statutory definition are set out in section 3 above. - 5.2 A new Senior Management structure was agreed by the Council in 2010 together with a revised salary structure, which reflected a 25% reduction in the Council's Senior Management.
+5.1 For the purposes of this statement, senior management means 'chief officers' as defined within the Localism Act.
+The posts falling within the statutory definition are set out in section 3 above.

 6. Chief Executive Remuneration